ixxtron/automation/github-actions/101_INTRO_actions.md

-# GitHub Actions Intro
+# GitHub Actions Workflows - Intro
 GitHub Actions workflows for Continuous Integration and automation pipelines/solutions
 ## Getting Started
 ---
 **What will be covered during this session?** \
-This lesson is intended for anyone who's getting getting started for the first time or needs to started with GitHub Actions\
+This lesson is intended for anyone who's getting getting started for the first time or needs to started with GitHub Actions \

 **Before getting started...**
 You mus have a github account
-## Getting Started with GitHub Workflow (Starters)
+### Getting Started with GitHub Workflow (Starters)
-To get startyed select the type of workflow from github GitHub Actions: Starters**
+To get startyed select the type of workflow from github GitHub Actions: Starters
 - [Continuous Integration Based Workflows](https://github.com/actions/starter-workflows)
 - [Automation Based Workflows](https://github.com/actions/starter-workflows/tree/main/automation)